framer/motion/README.md

 <br>

-Motion is an open source, production-ready library that's designed for all creative developers.
+Framer Motion is an open source, production-ready library that's designed for all creative developers.

 It looks like this: